samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 The salt MUST be unique.
 It SHOULD be randomly generated using a cryptographically secure pseudorandom number generator (CSPRNG).
 However, it MAY be deterministic and predictable if random generation is not possible.
 It SHOULD be at least 128 bits long and SHOULD NOT exceed 256 bits.

-The `spaceCost`, `timeCost`, `parallelism`, and `delta` MUST be carefully chosen to avoid denial-of-service and user frustration whilst ensuring adequate protection against password cracking.
+The `spaceCost`, `timeCost`, and `parallelism` MUST be carefully chosen to avoid denial-of-service and user frustration whilst ensuring adequate protection against password cracking.
 Similarly, systems MUST check for overly large user-specified parameters (e.g. passwords) to prevent denial-of-service attacks.

 Avoid using hardcoded parameters (e.g. `spaceCost`/`timeCost`) when performing password hashing; these SHOULD be stored as part of the password hash, as described in {{encoding-password-hashes}}.
 With key derivation, hardcoded parameters are acceptable if protocol versioning is used.